ONS-OpenData/bau_OCI/README.md

 3.)
 Drop the reference table to be converted into that folder.

 4.)
-Open up the reference table and manually remove any cross symbols from the spreadhseet (databaker is having issues with these at the moment).
+Open up the reference table and manually remove any cross symbols from the spreadsheet (databaker is having issues with these at the moment).

 ![alt tag](/images/cross.png)